B Corporation (certification): Purpose

 B Lab certification is a third-party standard requiring companies to meet social sustainability and environmental performance standards, meet accountability standards, and be transparent to the public according to the score they receive on the assessment.
 B Lab certification applies to the whole company across all product lines and issue areas.

-An issue in deciding to be a certified B Corporation would be the administrative and legal costs a corporation will face in changing their business model in accordance to B Lab's regulations.
+An issue in deciding to be a Certified B Corporation would be the administrative and legal costs a corporation will face in changing their business model in accordance to B Lab's regulations.

 As a matter of law, in Massachusetts or states that recognize B Corporation certification, it doesn't bring any legal significance to its shareholders, stakeholders or to its employees.
 However, the certification brings a multitude of branding tools to the corporation.
+Academic research has analyzed B Corp certification as a signaling mechanism that may influence how investors and other stakeholders evaluate firms.

 B Corp certification will bring no legal liabilities to a C Corporation or any for-profit business structures apart from its business model structure which should adhere to the B Labs.
 To add on, many C corporations usually adapt the B Corporation certificate to gain goodwill.

 Similar to other business associations, certified B Corporations and their employees have access to a number of discounts from outside entities and fellow members.

 B Lab certification has no legal status and is lacking in mandatory due diligence mechanisms.
 B Lab has been criticized for framing private sector led multi-stakeholder governance as a substitute for public sector regulation.

 In order to obtain and maintain a B Corporation certification, B Lab charges annual administrative and legal fees depending on the revenue generated by the respective companies which could result in a perverse incentive.

 B Lab develops private standards which are non-consensus, and does not reference or adhere to international standards which are voluntary consensus-based.
 With potential for confusion and fragmentation in the marketplace for social responsibility.
 B Corporation has also been criticized for not being the "force for radical change" required to tackle the world's pressing problems.

 B Lab certification is not accredited.
 The European Commission proposed directive will require mandatory accreditation of verifiers.

 Private sector Multi-Stakeholder Initiatives (MSIs) may adopt weak or narrow standards that better serve corporate interests than rights holder interests.